Pexels - CC0 License

 Merge Your Styles

 This next point is a little more complicated.
 The idea is to merge your styles when you move into a new home so that neither person feels overwhelmed by the new interior dĂ©cor.
-The best way to do this is to pick a few pieces from each of your existing accommodations and bring them with you.
+The best way to do this is to take a few items from each of your current lodgings.
 This tactic means that each person has points of familiarity and doesn’t feel overwhelmed by the other.

 Choosing shared pieces with a neutral background is a prudent approach.
 Then, once you get used to living together over the course of your married life, you can experiment more.